ava-labs/subnet-evm/cmd/README.md

 });
 ```

 Let's see if it passes!
 We need to get a local network up and running.
-If we go to the `./scripts/run.sh` file, we can see a script that installs avalanchego, sets up the primary subnet, and spins up a subnet-evm using the genesis json file.

-Before we run this script, we actually need to modify the genesis within `./scripts/run.sh` to enable our precompile.
+Before we do this, we actually need to create and modify the genesis to enable our HelloWorld precompile.
+Put this file in `/tmp/subnet-evm-genesis.json`
 ```json
 {
   "config": {